UO-CS210/wildfire/docs/HOWTO.md

     """
 ```

-Let's visualize what this function does with the test case.
+Let's consider what this function does with the test case.

 ![Partitioning points by closest centroid](img/partition.png)